 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the TAG community without warning (and without refund in the case of a paid event).

 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible or email email@example.com.
+If you are subject to or witness unacceptable behavior at one of our events, or have any other concerns, please notify a community organizer as soon as possible.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 7. Addressing Grievances